ExtrieveTechnologies/QuickCapture_Android/README.md

  * **Minimum Android SDK**: QuickCapture v4 requires a minimum API level of 21.
  * **Target Android SDK**: QuickCapture v4 features supports **API 35**.
   * **Compiled SDK Version**: QuickCapture v4 compiled against **API 34**.Host application using this SDK should compiled against 34 or later
+  ## Run-time requirement

+- [x] This SDK is designed to run on officially supported Android & iOS devices only.
+- [x] On Android, Google Play Services is mandatory.
+- [x] Supported CPU architectures: arm64-v8a and armeabi-v7a.
+- [x] Simulator and emulator environments are not supported.For testing on simulators, please contact the development support team to request a dedicated test version compatible with those environments.

 # API &  integration  Details
 Available properties and method